 Once you pass through the tiny lobby with its admission desk and shop where you can buy books and gift items like "rebel" t-shirts, you find yourself standing next to a large room full of 19th century printing equipment.
 Handbills hang from the ceiling illustrating types of work that Mackenzie might have printed when he wasn't working on his newspaper.
 The newspaper that was the cause of so much political uproar was just a small part of his business; most of Mackenzie's work would have been business forms, handbills, that sort of thing.

 To your left is a hallway leading into the back door of the original house.
-In this hallway you'll find temporary exhibits of an historical nature.
-When I visited, there were displays related to Christmas – such as the toys, decorations, and winter clothing in these photos.
+In this hallway you'll find temporary exhibits of an historical nature such as this one related to Christmas – with toys, decorations, and winter clothing.